jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 I'm going to be using a lot of diagrams like this throughout this article.
 In these diagrams, a yellow box is a **chunk of code that Python hasn't evaluated yet**. ("Evaluated" basically means "run".)

-Notice how the first yellow box in our expression is
+Notice how the first yellow box in that diagram is

 <div class="boolean-diagram"><div class="expression">num == 5</div></div>